wang-xinyu/tensorrtx/detr/README.md

 ## Latency

-average cost of doInference(in detr.cpp) from second time with batch=1 under the ubuntu environment
+average cost of doInference(in detr.cpp) from second time with batch=1 under the ubuntu environment above

 |      | fp32    | fp16    | int8 |
 | ---- | ------- | ------- | ---- |